MicrosoftDocs/powerapps-docs/powerapps-docs/teams/understand-power-apps-studio.md

 ## 10 – Properties pane

-The properties pane shows properties and options available for the currently selected object on the canvas. **Properties** tab shows generic options, such as the name, color, size or position. **Advanced** tab shows additional options for advanced customization.
+The properties pane shows properties and options available for the currently selected object on the canvas. **Properties** tab shows generic options, such as the name, color, size, or position. **Advanced** tab shows additional options for advanced customization.
 The advanced properties may sometimes be locked for editing, such as when working with data cards.
 You can select [Unlock to change properties](https://docs.microsoft.com/powerapps/maker/canvas-apps/working-with-cards#unlock-a-card) in such situations while working with advanced customization.

 ![Properties pane](media/studio-properties-pane.png)

 ## 11 – Screen selector

-If your canvas app has multiple screens, use the screen selector to switch between screens.
-You can also select a screen from the left pane using the **Tree view**.
+Use the screen selector to switch between screens when your canvas app has multiple screens.
+You can also select a screen from the left pane using the
+**Tree view**.
 If the current selection is inside a container, or an individual cell inside a gallery, the selector shows the breadcrumbs for the parent elements at each level.

 ## 12 – Change canvas screen size